Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddVortexRpc.rst

                 Yield here, will cause the flow of code to return to the twisted.reactor until the deferreds callback or errback is called.

-                The errback will cause en exception, which we'd catch with a standard try/except block.
+                The errback will cause an exception, which we'd catch with a standard try/except block.

                 """